 Pentecost University offers scholarships to students with a high level of need and good academic performance.
-The scholarships are available to all new and continuing undergraduate students enrolled at Pentecost University.
+The scholarships are available to continuing undergraduate students.
 The number and amount of scholarship awarded will be determined annually by the Scholarship Committee in consultation with the Donor(s).
 The award comprises the payment of Tuition Fees only.

 Types of Scholarships